-The EUSALP Task Force “Multifunctional Forests and Sustainable Use of Timber” (TF-MFSUT) gathering AG2, AG6, AG7, AG8 and AG9 and co-lead by Christian Hoffmann and Gian Antonio Battistel (AG6) organizes in collaboration with the Italian EUSALP Presidency this workshop as a side event at the Sustainability Days Südtirol – Alto Adige 2022.
+The EUSALP Task Force “Multifunctional Forests and Sustainable Use of Timber” (TF-MFSUT) gathering AG2, AG6, AG7, AG8 and AG9 and co-lead by Christian Hoffmann and Gian Antonio Battistel (AG6) organized in collaboration with the Italian EUSALP Presidency this workshop on September 6, as a side event at the Sustainability Days Südtirol – Alto Adige 2022.

 Will today's forests and Alpine landscapes be those of the future?
 Many of the effects of climate change are already becoming visible in the Alpine regions.
 Elaborated climate models agree that if there is no reversal of the trend by current production systems, high temperatures and low rainfall will be accompanied by extreme weather phenomena and major attacks by insects and other pathogens.
 Forest owners, land-owning communities and various visitors watch this with concern.
 Added to this are those who process timber and are involved in protecting and defending cultural land.